Aikman expected to leave Fox for ESPN 'Monday Night' booth

 ESPN chairman Jimmy Pitaro had tried to get Manning for years to join the “Monday Night Football” booth since he retired after the 2015 season.
 Pitaro’s patience paid off last year when the Manningcast with Peyton and Eli Manning debuted to rave reviews.
 The 10-game “Monday Night Football with Peyton and Eli” package runs through 2024.

 Steve Levy, Brian Griese and Louis Riddick have done the main broadcast the past two seasons.
-Michaels could take another look at ESPN now that it has Aikman.
+Michaels could take another look at ESPN now that they have Aikman.

 Michaels was in line to be the play-by-play announcer when the “Monday Night” package moved from ABC to ESPN in 2006.
 He was traded to NBC after he expressed interest in remaining with John Madden, producer Fred Gaudelli and director Drew Esocoff after they elected to go to “Sunday Night Football.”